CIA Pulled Top Spy Out Of Russia, Fearing Donald Trump Would Blow Spy’s Cover, ‘CNN’ Reports, CIA Denies Story

-The United States Central Intelligence Agency was so worried in 2017 that Donald Trump would spill the intelligence agency’s most sensitive secrets to Russia, that in a special covert operation, the agency extracted one of its top spies from Russia, fearing that Trump would blow the spy’s cover.
-That stunning revelation was contained in an exclusive report published Monday morning by CNN.com.
+The United States Central Intelligence Agency was reportedly worried in 2017 that President Donald Trump would spill the intelligence agency’s most sensitive secrets to Russia.
+In a purported special covert operation, the agency extracted one of its top spies from Russia, fearing that Trump would blow the spy’s cover.
+That stunning revelation was contained in an exclusive report published Monday morning by CNN.

-The secret CIA mission to get the top spy out of Russia came shortly after Trump’s surprise, Oval Office meeting with two high-ranking Russian government officials — Foreign Minister Sergey Lavrov and then-ambassador to the United States Sergey Kislyak — on May 10, 2017, a meeting that took place the day after Trump fired Federal Bureau of Investigation Director James Comey, apparently due to Comey’s refusal to call off an FBI investigation into Trump’s Russia connections.
+The secret CIA mission to get the top spy out of Russia came shortly after Trump’s surprise Oval Office meeting with two high-ranking Russian government officials — Foreign Minister Sergey Lavrov and then-ambassador to the United States Sergey Kislyak — on May 10, 2017.
+The meeting took place the day after Trump fired Federal Bureau of Investigation Director James Comey, apparently due to Comey’s refusal to call off an FBI investigation into Trump’s Russia connections.

-At the meeting with the two Russian officials, Trump not only boasted about firing Comey, he revealed highly classified intelligence secrets regarding operations against the terror group ISIS in Syria, as CNN reported at the time.
+At the meeting with the two Russian officials, Trump not only boasted about firing Comey, he supposedly revealed highly classified intelligence secrets regarding operations against the terror group ISIS in Syria, as CNN reported at the time.
 The intelligence revealed by Trump had been obtained from Israeli intelligence sources, CNN reported.

-The CIA, through Public Affairs Director Brittany Bramell, appeared to deny the story to CNN, saying, “Misguided speculation that the President’s handling of our nation’s most sensitive intelligence — which he has access to each and every day — drove an alleged exfiltration operation is inaccurate.”
+The CIA, through Public Affairs Director Brittany Bramell, appeared to deny the story to CNN.

+“Misguided speculation that the President’s handling of our nation’s most sensitive intelligence — which he has access to each and every day — drove an alleged exfiltration operation is inaccurate.”

 2 photos of Trump in the Oval Office with Russian FM Lavrov and Ambassador Kislyak.
 They're from the Russians.
 Nothing from White House yet. pic.twitter.com/s8BSYDGn62